Our VAT service will support your business in any VAT number relate issues throughout European Union law.

 For more information, go to www.gov.uk and search for ‘VAT5L’ or ‘VAT Notice 742A Opting to tax land and buildings.

 Organisation face a complex taxes legislation matters, on a daily basis.
 Indeed, VAT rules consist of different layers.
 European Directives and regulations, local VAT law, national and European case law, administrative guidelines and notices, parliamentary questions, local practices, etc. We can assist your business by VAT compliance check.
 We also will prepare and submitting VAT return on time.
-If you would like more information on how this works, get in touch with the FZCO Accountants VAT team today.
+If you would like more information on how this works, get in touch with the FZCO Accountants VAT service team today.